dgroomes/gradle-playground/consuming-a-maven-bom/README.md

 # consuming-a-maven-bom

-This sub-project shows how to consume a Maven BOM in a Gradle project and *strictly* override a BOM dependency.
+This subproject shows how to consume a Maven BOM in a Gradle project and *strictly* override a BOM dependency.

 # Description